 Bullous SLE is also called bullous eruption of SLE and vesiculobullous SLE.

 Who gets bullous systemic lupus erythematosus?

 The incidence of bullous SLE was estimated to be 0.22 and 0.26 cases per million per year in France and Singapore.
 In a large cohort of sera taken from patients with immunobullous disorders, 1–2% were identified as bullous SLE [1,2].

-Like SLE, bullous SLE typically occurs in women of African descent in their thirties.
-It can, however, occur in all ages, sexes, and ethnicities.
+Like SLE, bullous SLE has been reported most commonly in women of African descent in their thirties.
+However, bullous SLE occurs in all ages, sexes, and ethnicities.

 Predisposing factors include adverse drug reactions to hydralazine, penicillamine, methimazole; and exposure to ultraviolet (UV) B radiation.

 Bullous SLE type I is similar to epidermolysis bullous acquista (EBA) in that both have autoantibodies to type VII collagen on indirect immunofluoresence .
 However bullous SLE and EBA differ clinically and the IgG autoantibodies have now been shown to be different.